 Formula funding includes different sets of programs grouped for different purposes as described above in "Grouping of Funding Programs: Formula, Capital Investment, and Other Programs".
-For this presentation nine programs are included as formula programs.
+For this presentation nine programs are included as formula programs consistent with the grouping of programs at the beginning of the SAFETEA-LU period.
+To find a specific program, consult the Table of Contents.

 Urbanized Area Formula Program, 49 USC 5307: The Urbanized Area Formula Program was created in 1974 and revised into its current overall structure in 1982.
 Funds are apportioned to each of the 466 urbanized areas in the United States including Puerto Rico.
 An urbanized area is a contiguous urban area of 50,000 or more population that meets criteria administrated by the U.S. Bureau of Census.
 Urbanized areas are redefined and new urbanized areas created every ten years during the decennial census.
-Urbanized Area Formula funding levels are shown on Table 6.
+Urbanized Area Formula funding levels are shown on Table 7.